-The ark is pivoted on a $3\frac{1}{2}$ Rod journalled in Flat Trunnions, the Rod passing through the flanges of the baseplate at the fifth holes from the end near the Crank Handle.
+The ark is pivoted on a 31⁄2" Rod journalled in Flat Trunnions, the Rod passing through the flanges of the baseplate at the fifth holes from the end near the Crank Handle.
 The Crank Handle carries a Bush Wheel, and to this a Fishplate is lock-nutted at 1.
-A length of Cord is attached to the free hole of the Fishplate and is then tied to a Double Bracket bolted to the side of the ark.
+A length of Cord is attached to the tree hole of the Fishplate and is then tied to a Double Bracket bolted to the sides of the ark.
 When the Crank Handle is rotated, the downward motion of the Fishplate causes one end of the ark to be pulled down, but as the Fishplate rises again, the ark returns to its original position.